 As colleges and universities adopt web-based technology tools to enhance, organize and facilitate learning; it has become increasingly important for students to become familiar with online learning environments.
 This course is an introduction and exploration into the Blackboard Learning Management System.
 Through course activities, students will become familiar and comfortable with aspects of online technology tools.
 Students will understand the process of engaging with discussion forums, blogs, journals, assignments and test in the online environment.
 This course will utilize the electronic library resources for development of research skills and introduce educational approaches of online technology tools; including Google Docs, VoiceThread, Blackboard Collaborate and YouTube for collaboration and interaction.

 Almost one-third of college students, when reflecting back on their freshman year, admit that they were not very well prepared for personal money management on campus as reported by National Financial Educators Council.
 Financial literacy is shown to play a significant role in financial well-being later in life.
 Accordingly, this course aims to provide the fundamentals of personal finance and psychology of investing.
 After introducing the fundamentals of Budgeting, Credit, Investing, and Retirement, the course will provide an overview of psychological biases that affect individual investment decisions.

 Pseudoscience and Media

-Interested in Ancient Aliens, Homeopathy, Monster Quest, Paranormal Activity, or UFOs?
+Interested in Ancient Aliens, Homeopathy, Monster Quest, Paranormal Activity, or Zombies?
 Then this course is for you.
-We will emphasize the use of information literacy, oral communication, and writing skills for distinguishing science from pseudoscience.
-Contemporary topics taken from advertising, news, and other media are investigated and discussed to develop an understanding of scientific inquiry.
+We will emphasize the use of information literacy, oral communication, and writing to discuss and evaluate contemporary pseudoscience topics taken from advertising, news, and other media.

 Science Fiction and Politics